Scottsdale Divorce Lawyers Near You

 Justin Tash

-Justin Tash is a divorce and family law attorney and a founding partner of Burggraff Tash Levy PLC.
+Justin Tash is a divorce and family law attorney and a founding partner of BTL Family Law.
 Justin has been practicing divorce and family law for seven years.
-Click here to read his full bio and experience.

 Photo of Erika Divorce and Family Law Lawyer